Why “How Much Music Theory Should I Learn” is not the Best Question to Ask (and what to ask instead)

 Thus, in my mind back then, one knew a little theory if he had a Grade 2, was pretty good at it if he had a Grade 5, and was a music theory expert if he had a Grade 8.

-Until I got my Grade 5, this made sense.
+Until I got to Grade 5, this made sense.

 I had been playing guitar for a while, and I could see the significance of music theory to what I was doing on my instrument.